Misfits present holiday show

 The Misfits Theater Group will present a special Christmas dinner and mystery show Dec.
 7-8 upstairs at Chuck's Old West Grill in the historic Odeon Hall, 65 Pike St., Dayton.
 The show is written and directed by Tony Thornburg.

-The audience will enjoy a traditional Christmas dinner of turkey, ham and all the fixings.
+The audience will enjoy a delicious, traditional Christmas dinner of turkey, ham and all the fixings.
 Tickets are $25, including dinner.
 Call Carol at 246-9622 for reservations.

 Irish show at Oats Park Art Center